Creating Your Beyond Value Cards

 I created Creating Beyond Values Cards to use within my own therapy and coaching practice as a tool to help clients tap into what is intrinsically of importance to them in their lives in the present moment.
 Once clients connect to their values, they can begin to set meaningful goals and devise actionable steps to move toward what is most important to them in ways that honor and support who they authentically are.
 While initially designed for therapists and coaches, these easy-to-use cards can be used by anyone to define the overarching values that inform their overall life or they can be used to identify what values are important to them in specific aspects of their life, such as career, family, relationships, finances, community, health, etc. Essentially, Creating Your Beyond Value Cards help you get in touch with what is most important to you at any given stage in your life and serve as an effective tool for therapists, teachers, parents and their kids, between partners, and in the workplace, to name just a few.

 In just five simple steps, Creating Your Beyond Values Cards help you clarify values, which can be used to create vision boards or mind maps using radiant thinking.
 Radiant thinking, developed by Roger Wolcott Sperry, the 1981 Nobel Prize winner in Physiology and Medicine, uses whole brain thinking to enhance behavior through a value-based process that expands creative possibilities.
-Whether you choose to simply use the cards or engage in the deeper process of radiant thinking to develop a mind map based on your values, knowing and living values can help you and/or your clients live with a greater sense of purpose, meaningfulness and direction.
+Whether you choose to simply use the cards or engage in the deeper process of radiant thinking to develop a mind map based on your values, knowing and living values can help you and/or your clients live with a greater sense of purpose, meaningfulness, and direction.
 It becomes possible to be more engaged with life when you increase your awareness about what is most important to you on a deep level.
 And, in doing so, a sense of vitality and aliveness develop.
 Essentially, Creating Your Beyond Value Cards results can help anyone cultivate a life they love living.
+Other activities after completing a card sort are making a vision board, setting SMART goals or GROW goals, and journaling about the meaning of the values.

 Brenda 720-260-7702 or contact me here.